SiddharthaBhattacharjee/WarpSpeed2023AI_TakShak-Craftsman/readme.md

 <br>

 ## ▶️ Installation and Usage
 To use ResqAI, simply integrate the system with your emergency services call center.
 The system can be easily customized to meet the specific needs of your organization.
-ResqAI is compatible with most modern phone systems and can be configured to work with any existing 911 call management software.
+ResqAI is compatible with most modern phone systems and can be configured to work with any existing emergency call management software.

 <br>